-10. MEMBERSHIP COORDINATOR: The Membership Coordinator shall ensure that records are kept of Cleveland DSA membership and shall provide reports as needed to the National Office or National Political Committee of DSA concerning the membership of Cleveland DSA.
+10. MEMBERSHIP COORDINATOR: The Membership Coordinator will be elected by membership to operate as a separate entity outside of but in cooperation with the steering committee.
+The Membership Coordinator shall ensure that records are kept of Cleveland DSA membership and shall provide reports as needed to the National Office or National Political Committee of DSA concerning the membership of Cleveland DSA.

 The Membership Coordinator shall be responsible for outreach and communication with new members, inquiries concerning membership or interest in Cleveland DSA, and any other tasks concerning growing, maintaining, or enhancing membership determined by the Steering Committee or the Membership as a whole.

 11. AT-LARGE MEMBERS: The Steering Committee will include At-Large Members who will serve the executive and administrative duties of the Steering Committee without the specific duties of Officers.
-At-Large Members may chair and serve on any committee, and shall perform such duties incident to the operation of Cleveland DSA as required by Membership or the Steering Committee..
+At-Large Members may chair and serve on any committee, and shall perform such duties incident to the operation of Cleveland DSA as required by Membership, Membership Coordinator, or the Steering Committee.

 12. VACANCIES: All vacancies of Officers or members of the Steering Committee, whether resulting from death, resignation or otherwise, may be temporarily filled through appointment by the Steering Committee until a vote of the general membership can be held to ratify the appointment or elect a successor.